pgalko/BambooAI/README.md

 The BambooAI agent operates through several key steps to interact with users and generate responses:

+## Supported vendors/models

+The library supports use of various open source or proprietary models, either via API or localy.

+API:
+OpenAI - All models
+Google - Gemini Models
+Anthropic - All Models
+Groq - All Models
+Mistral - All Models

+Local:
+Ollama - All Models
+A Selection of local models(more info below)

+You can specify what vendor/model you want to use for a specific agent by modifying the content of LLM_CONFIG file, replacing the default OpenAI model name with the model and vendor of your choicee. eg. ```{"agent": "Code Generator", "details": {"model": "open-mixtral-8x22b", "provider":"mistral","max_tokens": 4000, "temperature": 0}}```.
+The purpose of LLM_CONFIG is described in more detail below.

 **1. Initiation**
 - The user launches the BambooAI agent with a question.
 - If no initial question is provided, the agent prompts the user for a question or an 'exit' command to terminate the program.